How Much Mortgage Can You Afford?

 Your liabilities are the expenses you’re responsible for each month.
 These include outstanding loans, such as student, auto, personal, and so on, as well as credit card balances.
 When calculating your liabilities, use your full credit card balance, as if you had to pay them off entirely this month.
 That way, you give yourself some breathing room should you run up an unusually high balance during your mortgage term.

 It is always wise to put a little money away "for a rainy day" — especially when you are paying off a mortgage.
 If something arises such as unexpected medical costs or substantial auto repairs, you would want to be able to pay those expenses without jeopardizing your ability to meet your mortgage payments.
-Most financial experts suggest that you always have six months income on hand in case of emergency.
+Most financial experts suggest that you always have six months of income on hand in case of an emergency.

 When calculating your yearly income, remember to take into account all sources.
 Don’t forget to include: dividends from investments, alimony, or child support payments.

 Available down payment dollars